12. Data frames#

 ## 2 V V

 We recall from Section 10.3.2 that factors can be nasty.
-For example, passing factors as indexers in `[` or converting them with as.numeric might give counterintuitive (for the uninformed) results.
-Also, when we want to extend factors by previously unobserved data, new levels must manually be added.
-This can cause some unexpected behaviour in contexts such as:
+For example, passing factors as indexers in `[` or converting them with as.numeric might give counterintuitive results.
+Also, when we want to extend factors by previously unobserved data, new levels must be added manually.
+This can cause unexpected behaviour in contexts such as:

 rbind(x, c("W", "W"))